mekkablue/Glyphs-Scripts/README.md

 * **Flashify Pixels:** Creates small bridges in order to prevent self-intersection of paths so counters stay white.
 This is especially a problem for the Flash font renderer, hence the name of the script.
 * **Pixelate:** Replaces outlines with pixel components and optionally resets width to to pixel grid. *Needs Vanilla.*
 * **Reset rotated and mirrored components:** Looks for scaled, mirrored and rotated components and turns them back into their default scale and orientation, but keeps their position.
 Useful for fixing mirrored pixels.

+## Select
+* **Select Same Color:** Select a glyph with a color, and the script will add all other glyphs with the same color to the selection, as long as they are currently displayed in the Font Tab.
+Does nothing if no glyph is selected.

 ## Smallcaps
 * **Copy kerning classes from smcp to c2sc:** If you already have c2sc and smcp glyphs, it will copy kerning group attributes from smcp to c2sc glyphs, e.g. *d.smcp* has *leftgroup=h.smcp* and *rightgroup=o.smcp*, then *leftgroup=h.smcp* and *rightgroup=o.smcp* will be copied to *D.c2sc*.